abuawaish/awaish_pkg/README.md

-- PyPi link for awaish-pkg : [https://pypi.org/project/awaish-pkg/]
+- PyPi link for awaish-pkg : [click here](https://pypi.org/project/awaish-pkg/)
-- PyPi link for abu-project : [https://pypi.org/project/abu-project/]
+- PyPi link for abu-project : [click here](https://pypi.org/project/abu-project/)
 # **A wheel file in Python is a binary package or package distribution format (with a `.whl` extension) that includes all necessary files and metadata for a package, enabling faster installations and better dependency management with `pip`.**
 ## NOTE - open cmd in same folder where your wheel file exist or just copy the path of your wheel file and type the following command in terminal
                             pip install your_wheel_file_name(i.e. awaish_pkg-2.4-py3-none-any.whl)